220124-JavaReactAzure/code_sharks/standup_notes.md

 Josh Evans & Hannah Hospital: working on hibernate annotations for the tables in each of the models, completed DAOs

 Austin and Michael: Finish setting up empty classes and begin implementing

+# Standup Notes 2/18/2022
+## P1 Status

+Phillip & Darrell:Finished REST calls and JUnit testss for all User objects.
+Now working on Wedding objects, then Asset objects

+Josh Evans & Hannah Hospital: constructed a new ERD model and modified models to match it

+Austin and Michael: Working on the servlets and daos